 How Can You Support the Pink Patch Project?

 Each public safety agency collaborating in the #PinkPatchProject campaign has partnered with a cancer research organization or support group in their respective communities.
-At Plymouth Police Department, we have partnered with Cancer Support Community, a division of NVNA and Hospice.
-As part of this initiative, we are selling our pink patch directly to the community.
-All proceeds will go directly to Cancer Support Community to provide cancer support services and programs to families from Plymouth and throughout the South Shore.
+At Plymouth Police Department, we have partnered with the Norwell Visiting Nurse Association’s Breast Cancer Support Program.
+All proceeds will go directly to NVNA’s Breast Cancer Support Program to provide services to families from Plymouth and throughout the South Shore.

-The patches are $10 each and can be purchased anytime at the Plymouth Police Department, 20 Long Pond Road, Plymouth, MA 02360 beginning October 3, 2017 (checks or money orders only – payable to Cancer Support Community, SS (South Shore).
-Please note that we have a limited amount of these patches, and they will be sold on a first-come, first-served basis.
+The patches are $10 each and can be purchased anytime at the Plymouth Police Station, 20 Long Pond Road, Plymouth, MA 02360 (checks or money orders only – payable to Norwell Visiting Nurse Association (NVNA).
+You can also purchase them on line from our website, www.plymouthpolice.com.